 Map Columns to Fields

 The next step is to map the spreadsheet columns to Knack fields:

 Column Headers: If you indicated that your spreadsheet has column headers, they will be listed here.

 Include: un-check any columns that you don't want to be included with the import.

 Select the field type that matches the column.
 Knack will make an educated guess by analyzing the data, but confirm the selection for each column and change as necessary.

 Data Preview: use the first rows to confirm the proper column headers and field types.

 If you are updating records, you'll want to select the "Map To" option and map each column to an existing field.
 These will be available above any field types.

-You can use an import to create connections between records.
-Similar to matching to existing fields in the object, you can choose which field from that object to match the column in your CSV to.
+You can use an import to create connections to other records.
+When you import records into an existing object, you can choose which field from that object to match the column in your CSV to.
 Likewise, you can can also match a column in your CSV to a field in a connecting object.
 Knack will then use that match to find a record to connect to.

 These connection fields are in the format of ObjectName > FieldName and will be at the bottom of the list of current fields:

-In the example above, a spreadsheet of employees is being imported.
-A column of company names is being matched to a connected company object's name field.
-The import will use the value of that column to search for any companies with the same name.
+In the example above, we’re importing a CSV of employees.
+We match a column for company names is to a connected Company object's Company name field.
+The import will use the value of that column to search for any companies that have the same name.
 If it finds one, it will connect the employee record - created by the row in the CSV - to that company.